edgsel/helmes-sectors/README.md

 # Helmes Sectors Application

-A full-stack application for managing sector-based applications with user authentication.
+A full-stack application for managing sector-based applications with user authentication

 ## Tech Stack